How To Grill Eggplant

 Before preheating the grill, make sure to clean the grates thoroughly.
 Use a grill brush to remove any residue or debris from previous use.
 This ensures that the eggplant will not stick to the grates and allows for even cooking and attractive grill marks.

-See also How To Grill Asparagus
+See also How To Clean A Grill

 Applying Cooking Oil